Best cameras for real estate photography in 2023

 The images this camera puts out are impressive.
 It can produce 134-megapixel equirectangular panoramic images, and you can export 2D images up to 8092 x 4552 pixels.
 You can easily download and edit the high-resolution assets as well, including 3D mesh files (.OBJ) for planning purposes.
 In addition, the battery life of the Pro2 is excellent–up to eight hours–so you can scan multiple properties in one day without running out of power.

 It is a pricey camera for real estate photography, and you’ll need a subscription to access the full range of features.
 But if you are serious about 3D walkthroughs and creating floorplans, this is your best bet.
 If you are looking for a more affordable, approachable way to do walkthroughs, Matterport also makes the Axis, which is a motorized rotating cellphone mount.
-You can also use an Insta360 or Ricoh 360 camera as a step in between using your phone and the expensive Pro2.
+You can also use an Insta360 or Ricoh 360 camera as a step in between using your and the expensive Pro2.

 Things to consider before buying a camera for real estate